TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 Implementing a custom Lambda Warmer. 💡

-Step 1 --> We've added a new Lambda function specifically designed to warm up our critical functions. ➤ Configured to invoke the critical functions **in a manner that "mimics typical user interactions" without altering my application state.**
+--> We've added a new Lambda function specifically designed to warm up our critical functions. ➤ Configured to invoke the critical functions **in a manner that "mimics typical user interactions" without altering my application state.**

-Step 2 --> **Configured a CloudWatch event that triggers the warmer function**
+ --> **Configured a CloudWatch event that triggers the warmer function**
 That could be either every 5 minutes, or fixed, at a time when peak usage is anticipated.

-Step 3 --> We needed IAM Role and Policy that grants the warmer function permission to invoke other Lambda functions and log to CloudWatch
+ --> We needed IAM Role and Policy that grants the warmer function permission to invoke other Lambda functions and log to CloudWatch

 </br>